pivotal-cf/docs-pks/ports-protocols-nsx-t.hbs.md

 {{{ vars.recommended_by }}} recommends that
-rather than using a Kubernetes Pod Security Admission to filter traffic between networks and TKGI system components and clusters that you instead use one of the following methods:
+rather than using a Kubernetes Pod Security Admission to filter traffic between networks and
+{{ vars.product_short }} system components and clusters that you instead use one of the following methods:

 * Enable access to apps through standard Kubernetes load-balancers and ingress controller types.
 This enables you to designate specific ports and protocols as a firewall conduit.